-Family of woman killed by Minneapolis police hires Castile family attorney
+Minneapolis police: Fatal shooting 'should not have happened'

 The Ruszczyk family's attorney is calling for a comprehensive investigation and policy review.

-"The family is interested in justice in (the) largest sense -- an unbiased, transparent investigation, necessary changes in police training, officer selection criteria and practice, proper and non-discretionary policies on usage of forensic tools, including squad and body cameras, swift and sure discipline and full and complete recompense," Robert Bennett told CNN in an email Thursday.
+"The family is interested in justice in (the) largest sense -- an unbiased, transparent investigation, necessary changes in police training, officer selection criteria and practice, proper and nondiscretionary policies on usage of forensic tools, including squad and body cameras, swift and sure discipline and full and complete recompense," Robert Bennett told CNN in an email Thursday.

 Bennett has experience representing families in police-involved shootings in the Minneapolis area.
 He was one of the attorneys for the family of Philando Castile, who was killed by St. Anthony police Officer Jeronimo Yanez last year.